Leica M9 vs Ricoh GR II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica M9 and Ricoh GR II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GR II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the M9 does not offer wifi capability.
+In contrast, the M9 does not provide wifi capability.

 So what conclusions can be drawn?
 Is there a clear favorite between the Leica M9 and the Ricoh GR II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.